zegetech/zegetech.github.io/_posts/2018-11-12-cloud-cloud-computing.md

 All you provide is code for your application and the data.
 Example of Paas providers are [Heroku](https://www.heroku.com/), [Go daddy](https://uk.godaddy.com), etc

-In this case, all you will have to do is create code for your application, then upload the files for your provider to handle.
+In this case, all you will have to do is create code for your application, then upload the files for your provider to deploy.

 ### SaaS